4-5 March 2017

 Session Five is available to watch back here.

 On the Saturday, the Members engaged in roundtable discussions, with the assistance of facilitators at each table.
-Further details on the facilitation process are available here.

 Each table was provided with the same conversations starters.